UCO Bank

+UCO Bank, formerly United Commercial Bank, is an Indian public sector bank, and financial services government owned body headquartered in Kolkata.
+It is a medium sized public sector bank in India and ranked 1948 in Forbes Global 2000 list of year 2018 & ranked 80 on the Fortune India 500 list in 2020.
+During FY 2024–25, its total business was ₹5.13 lakh crore.
+The market capitalisation of bank is ₹41,305 crore (2025).

+UCO Bank's headquarter is in BTM Sarani, Kolkata which is making it the only Government of India owned bank in the east India.
+As of 31 March 2024 the bank had 4,000 plus service units & 43 zonal offices spread all over India.
+It also has two overseas branches in Singapore and Hong Kong.

+UCO bank is one of the special bank which facilitates the mechanism of Rupee-Rial and Rupee-Ruble trade of India between Iran & Russia respectively.
+It become the first bank to open a unique "lockless" branch in Shani Shinganapur in Maharashtra to show the respect to general belief and faith of the people on lord Shani.

 History

 G. D. Birla, an eminent Indian industrialist, during the Quit India movement of 1942, conceived the idea of organising a commercial bank with Indian capital and management, and the United Commercial Bank Limited was incorporated to give shape to that idea.
-The bank was started with Kolkata as its head office with an issued capital of ₹2 crores, of which ₹1 crore was actually paid-up.
+The bank was started with Kolkata as its head office with an issued capital of ₹2 crores, of which ₹1 crore was actually paid up.
 Birla was its chairman; the Board of Directors included eminent personalities of India drawn from many fields.
 The bank opened 14 branches simultaneously across India.

 After World War II, United Commercial Bank opened several overseas branches.
 The first, in 1947, was in Rangoon.
 Branches in Singapore (1951), Hong Kong (March 1952), London (1953), and Malaysia followed.
 In 1963 the Burmese government nationalized United Commercial Bank's three branches there, which became People's Bank No. 6.